mstocco/mariostoc.co/content/traininglog/20201227-ironman2021-35weeksout.md

 It wasn't a bump in training volume or intensity but the culmination of an emotionally heavy Christmas season.

+Although this week didn't go to plan, I was able to get +9 hours of training in and to me that is a small win.

 ![Too cold for a dip today but come April, I am likely back here for a swim.](/assets/jpg/IMG_3039-977x550.jpeg THE GORGE WATERWAY AT CURTIS POINT)

 ## SUNDAY DEC 27 🌧